Unfortunately, corporations never make great VPNs

 - Main platforms supported

 It fits with 2 types of devices – Desktop and mobile.
 The operating systems supported are iMac, Windows, Android, and iOS.
 Want something lightweight?
 Avira offers even a Google Chrome extension.

 You can choose between the free version or the paid ones.
 The only difference is the paid version is equipped with tech support and “fail-safe” aka kill switch.

-The cost of the paid service is $10 per month.
-Yet monthly subscription is the only option, and we are don’t support this type of approach at all.
+The cost of the paid service is $4.74 per month.
+Yet this is only with an annual subscription, if you choose the monthly option, you would pay $7/mo.
 It’s not a good investment if you consider premium providers like NordVPN have 1-3 year subscriptions plans for as cheap as $2.99 / mo.

 Try it, but you probably need to use their 30-days money-back guarantee…

 Another bummer is the lack of payment methods.
 Usually, if a VPN doesn’t offer crypto payments, you can be sure that you are not anonymous.
 The only options are PayPal or good old credit card.